voyagermesh/voyager/docs/guides/ingress/security/oauth-google.md

 - http://voyager.appscode.ninja/app (external-auth required)
 - http://voyager.appscode.ninja/health (external-auth not required)

-## Example using Github (with TLS)
+## Example using Google (with TLS)

-First configure github auth provider by following instructions provided [here](https://github.com/bitly/oauth2_proxy#github-auth-provider) and generate client-id and client-secret.
+First configure google auth provider by following instructions provided [here](https://github.com/bitly/oauth2_proxy#google-auth-provider) and generate client-id and client-secret.

-Set `Authorization callback URL` to `https://<host:port>/oauth2/callback`.
-In this example it is set to `https://voyager.appscode.ninja`.
+In this example `Authorized JavaScript origins` is set to `https://voyager.appscode.ninja` and `Authorized redirect URIs` is set to `https://voyager.appscode.ninja/oauth2/callback`.

 Now deploy and expose a test server: